For some family law problems, you'll need legal advice from a lawyer. A lawyer can:

 - Speak to a family duty counsel lawyer.

-- If you’re near Vancouver, Victoria, or Nanaimo, talk to someone at your nearest Justice Access Centre.
+- If you’re near Nanaimo, Surrey, Vancouver, and Victoria, talk to someone at your nearest Justice Access Centre.
 If you're not near these cities, talk to someone at your nearest Family Justice Centre.